neophob/nextjs-auth/README.md

 - Start the next.js server with `npm run dev`
 - Open browser, navigate to http://localhost:3000/
-- Press "Sign in", now enter any username paassword and press the "Sign in with DEMO LOGIN" -> checkout console log output
+- Press "Sign in", now enter any username password and press the "Sign in with DEMO LOGIN" -> checkout console log output